FOR-TIMI/chatter/README.md

 ## Deployment
-Chatter is currently deployed on Heroku and can be accessed at the following link: <br> https://nameless-basin-36851.herokuapp.com/
+Chatter is currently deployed on Heroku and can be accessed at the deployed link: <br> https://nameless-basin-36851.herokuapp.com/

 ## Screenshots
   - ### Login Page: